-Where legally allowed under local legislation, WEC Members support clients/user companies to carry out temperature tests before staff or agency workers enter the workplace as part of local measures put in place to ensure the safety and wellbeing of all present workers.
+In some countries, WEC Members carry out temperature tests before staff or agency workers enter the workplace as part of local measures put in place to ensure the safety and wellbeing of all present workers.

 While testing is ultimately an individual choice, we require that tests are made available to agency workers in every premise where a client / user company may apply the test to its workforce.